Can Changing Your Mindset Change Your Life?

 You can't figure it out.
 You haven't figured it out yet.

-Which of those describe you when you face a challenge?
+Which of those describes you when you face a challenge?

 If you believe you can't do something because you aren't smart enough or lack the skills to address the problem, you have a fixed mindset.